Holidays and memorial days

 MUSLIM HOLIDAYS

-22.04 – Eid al-Fitr
+10.04 – Eid al-Fitr

-29.06 – Eid al-Adha
+16.06 – Eid al-Adha

-The “Feast of Sacrifice” marks the end of the pilgrimage to Mecca (Hajj), lasting three to four days.
-The ritual of the holiday includes a special prayer, during which every Muslim is obliged to slaughter a sheep, cow or camel in memory of how the prophet Abraham (for Muslims Ibrahim) wanted to fulfill God's order and sacrifice his only son to him Isaac (Ismail in Muslims).
-G-d, seeing Abraham's devotion, sent an archangel with a sacrificial lamb and saved his son.
-Muslims give the skins of sacrificial animals to the mosque, eat the meat during a communal meal, and also distribute it to the needy.
-Preparations for the “sacrificial holiday” begin 20 days in advance.
-People do not wear rich clothes, do not cut their hair or shave.
+Preparations for the “Feast of Sacrifice” begin 20 days in advance.
+Believers do not wear rich clothes, do not cut their hair, and do not shave.
 Complex and hearty dishes are not put on the table.
-If there is an opportunity, some go to Mecca to meet the holiday there.
 The last 10 days before the holiday are very important.
-Muslims try to atone for sins, do good deeds, read prayers to Allah.
+Muslims try to atone for sins, do good deeds, read prayers to Allah (the Most High).
 The holiday begins early in the morning.
 People wash, dress in festive clothes and go to the mosque to pray.
-In the afternoon, they gather in the square for a sermon, and then go to the graves of deceased relatives and restore order.
+In the afternoon, they gather in the square for a sermon, and then go to the graves of deceased relatives and restore order there.
 The sacrifice takes place in the afternoon.
-In the evening, a festive meal is organized.
-Many meat dishes are served, which are complemented by vegetable salads, pastries and fruit desserts.
-Alcohol is prohibited.
-Part of the food is usually distributed to the needy, the rest is kept for oneself, and the third is given to friends.
-The exchange of dishes makes the festive table more diverse and is accompanied by the words “Takabbal Allahu Minna wa minkum” (may Allah take from you and from us).
+In the evening, a festive meal is organized, which is divided into three parts: one is distributed to the needy, the second is kept for oneself, and the third is given to friends.
+The exchange of dishes makes the festive table more diverse and is accompanied by the words “Takabbal Allahu Minna wa minkum” (“May Allah take from you and from us”).